 I have made this Maple Pumpkin Pie with Maple Whipped Cream for more Thanksgiving and Holiday celebrations than I can count and it's still the most delicious pumpkin pie I've ever tasted.

 The pie is bursting with the warm flavors of ginger, cinnamon, cloves, nutmeg, and maple syrup.
 But the BEST thing about this pie is the texture.
 The rich custard filling is ultra creamy, light, silky smooth, and does not contain any kind of canned milk.

 Many pumpkin pie recipes call for evaporated milk or sweetened condensed milk, but I've found that the creamiest texture is achieved by using half and half.
 Here's why...

 Pumpkin pie is a type of custard pie.
-Custard pies are made with milk, eggs, sugar, and flavorings baked in an uncooked or partially cooked pie crust.
+And while it may not think it has much in common with something like a coconut cream pie or banana cream pie, they are all made with milk, eggs, sugar, and flavorings baked in an uncooked or partially cooked pie crust.

 Evaporated milk is simply regular milk that's been processed to remove about half of the water.
 It's often used in pumpkin pie in place of milk to compensate for the fact that pumpkin puree has a high water content.

 Why?
 Because half-and-half has a higher fat content.
 That little bit of extra fat gives the filling a silky smooth, super creamy texture AND helps intensify the flavor of the pie.
 A true win-win situation! 👏

 The Most Important Ingredients for The BEST Pumpkin Pie

 This recipe includes the ingredients you'd expect in a pumpkin pie, like pumpkin purée (obviously).
 But, there are also a few important upgrades:

 - Half and half instead of evaporated milk for the creamiest texture